-The following map presented in Figure 6.4 presents the percentage of cultivated land which has been protected against soil erosion by district.
+Figure 6.4 presents the percentage of cultivated land which has been protected against soil erosion by district.

-The percentage of land that has been reported as protected against soil erosion in Bugesera district is 76%.
-Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts.
+The percentage of land that has been reported as protected against soil erosion in Huye district is 76%.
+This percentage is the lower in the Southern Province.
+In other provinces, Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts.

-Around 78% of cultivated land nationally is reported as being protected against erosion, with Kigali City having the lowest percentage and Southern Province the highest.
+Around 78% of cultivated land nationally is reported as being protected against erosion, with Kigali City having the lowest percentage and Southern Province having the highest.